 Teatro Ángela Peralta: Theater, performance space, cultural icon

-#2 / Mazatlan Sightseeing Guide and tourist activity information
+#2 / Mazatlan Sightseeing Guide and information about tourist attractions and theater activities

 The restored Angela Peralta Theater in Mazatlan (Teatro Ángela Peralta) is truly one of Mazatlan's most important cultural treasures, and has played important role in the revitalization of the Centro Historico.

 Located just off the Plaza Machado in Mazatlan's Centro Historico, the Angela Peralta Theater is one of the most important Mazatlan tourist attractions; hosts our most sophisticated theater and musical performances; consistently draws internationally known artists; and is considered one of the premier performance venues in all of Mexico.